robojones/z1/README.md

 z1 restart homepage 3000
 ```

 The first argument for the `z1 restart` command is the app name that was in the `package.json` when you started the app.
 The second argument is optional.
 It is a number specifying the maximal time that the old workers are allowed to run after they are killed (in ms).
-If you don't provide this argument, the old processes might run forever.
+The default value is 30000 (30s).
+If you set it to "infinity" the old processes might run forever.

 Output of the example from above:
 ```